A GPU-accelerated semi-coherent hierarchical search for stellar-mass binary inspiral signals in LISA: Search Structure

 The aim of the search is to maximise the matched-filter statistic with respect to $\theta$.
 In LVK searches for compact binary coalescence signals a template bank approach is used.
 This involves generating a set of waveforms $\{h_0,h_1,\hdots,h_{N-1}\}$ at predetermined locations in parameter space $\{\theta_0,\theta_1,\hdots,\theta_{N-1}\}$, and computing the (coherent) inner product between the data and every template in the bank (maximized over phase and time offsets).
 The search identifies the template with the largest value of the statistic.
 As discussed in the introduction, for long-lived signals such as LISA SmBBH inspirals this procedure is not possible due to the number of templates that would be required (see, e.g., Ref.~\cite{Moore:2019}).

-Our proposed solution to this problem involves two three changes with respect to the procedure just described.
+Our proposed solution to this problem involves three changes with respect to the LVK searches.
 The first is the switch from the coherent to the semi-coherent inner product described in Sec.~\ref{subsec:semicoherent_stats}.
 The second is the hierarchical nature of the search where the coherence is gradually increased.
 Finally, the third is the use of a stochastic optimization method to maximize the detection statistic, instead of the deterministic template bank; this is described in this section.

 This section describes the broad conceptual features of the search.
 Technical details specific to this particular implementation are presented in Sec.~\ref{sec:Details}.